owlbarn/tutorial/book/stats/README.md

 ### Descriptive Statistics

 A random variables describes one individual event.
 A whole collection of individuals that of certain interests becomes a *population*.
+(TODO: do we need to say the "population" here?)
 A population can be characterised with multiple descriptive statistics.
 Two of the most frequently used of them are *mean* and *variance*.
 The mean of a population $X$ with $n$ elements is defined as: